isc-projects/bind9/doc/notes/notes-9.19.22.rst

   :any:`max-cache-size` limit being exceeded and has now been fixed.
   :gl:`#4621`

+- The logic for cleaning up expired cached DNS records was tweaked to be more aggressive.
+This change helps with enforcing :any:`max-cache-ttl` and :any:`max-ncache-ttl` in a timely manner.
+  :gl:`#4591`

 - Changes to ``listen-on`` statements were ignored on reconfiguration unless the port or interface address was changed, making it impossible to change a related listener transport type.
 That issue